 - Jaime Dimon, JPM Chase, “The banking crisis has provoked lots of jitters in the market and will clearly cause come tightening of financial conditions as banks and other lenders become more cautious, it is unclear if it will slow still-strong consumer spending”.

 - Macro-economic Summary or Conclusions

-- Labor supply is tight.
+- Labor participation rate is rising.

 Key Segments of the Economy

 Consumer spending (70% of GDP): Month over month real personal consumption expenditures declined in November and December in 2022 and February this year.
 But year over year comparisons each month throughout 2022 and 2023 are positive.
 The Institute of Supply Management (ISM) reading for service rebounded to 55.2 in January 2023 and was 55.1, 51.2, and 51.9 in February through April.
 50 is the dividing line between decline and growth.

 Manufacturing (11% of GDP): The ISM reading for manufacturing dropped below 50 in November.
 It remained below 50 at 47.4, 47.7, 46.3, and 47.1 from January through April 2023.
 Industrial production recorded month-over-month declines in November and December and has been flat so far this year.
 This corresponds to the inventory reductions at retailers beginning last year.